Urwa ibn al-Zubayr: Biography

 The sources describe Urwa as a person with upright character who avoided discord and lived a pious life.
 He is regarded as one of the 'Seven Fuqaha of Medina'.
 They were, according to the sources, the most prominent of a number of Medinan jurists who played a significant part in the development of the Medinan school of fiqh (Islamic jurisprudence).
 In the view of Joseph Schacht, a scholar of Islamic Law, none of them actually held to the legal doctrines of the Medinan school, since the doctrines developed only later and were ascribed to them in retrospect.
 Urwa is reported to have written books on law, but these have not survived.
 According to a report by his son Hisham (d.
 763/764), Urwa destroyed them on the day of the Battle of al-Harra (August 683), (Note: One variant suggests that they rather got burnt in the subsequent pillage of the town.) when the army of the second Umayyad caliph Yazid I stormed Medina to quell the rebellion there.
 The scholars of the early period of Islam would write books for private use, destroying them before their deaths out of fear that they might fall into others' hands and compete with the Qur'an.
 Urwa destroyed the books anticipating his death in the battle.
 He later used to express deep regret for this loss.

 Transmission of historical material

 Urwa serves as a source for two types of materials on the early Islamic period: hadith and letters.
 His situation in an important early Islamic family enabled him to obtain first hand information on the period.
 He would gather accounts from his father, mother, as well as his aunt, but also reported from other authorities such as Abd Allah ibn Abbas, Abu Hurayra, Abd Allah ibn Amr ibn al-As, Usama ibn Zayd, and Abu Dharr al-Ghifari.
-(Note: A fuller list of his authorities reported by Ibn Sa'd includes Zayd ibn Thabit, Abu Ayyub al-Ansari, Nu'man ibn Bashir, Mu'awiya, Abd Allah ibn Umar, and Marwan ibn al-Hakam.)
+(Note: A broader list of his authorities reported by Ibn Sa'd includes Zayd ibn Thabit, Abu Ayyub al-Ansari, Nu'man ibn Bashir, Mu'awiya, Abd Allah ibn Umar, and Marwan ibn al-Hakam.)